 A reference to any document discussed at the meeting.

-If written minutes are created for meetings which do not take place in executive session, thoseAny other information required by law.

-All minutes shall be available to the public within a reasonable time{} after the meeting.
-These minutes [will be published to .
-The public and patrons of the district website and] may be requested receive, upon request, copies of minutes from the district office.
-A copy of the minutes of each regular and special Board meeting as they are drafted for approval will be distributed after such meeting to each Board member and administrator.
+If written minutes are created for meetings which do not take place in executive session, those minutes shall be available to the public within a reasonable time{} after the meeting.
+These minutes [will be published to the district website and] may be requested from the district office.

-Recordings or

-The district will maintain a hard copy of the meeting minutes and make them available to staff and other interested patrons.

-Minutes of executive sessions will be kept in accordance with the requirements of Oregon’s Public Meetings Law with essentially the same mannerlevel of detail as other meetings of the Boardfor public sessions.
-If disclosure of material fromin the executive session recordings or minutes would be inconsistent with the purpose for which executive session was held under Oregon Revised Statute (ORS) 192.660, the material may be withheld from disclosure.
+Recordings or minutes of executive sessions will be kept in the same manner as other meetings of the Board.
+If disclosure of material from executive session recordings or minutes would be inconsistent with the purpose for which executive session was held under Oregon Revised Statute (ORS) 192.660, the material may be withheld from disclosure.
 Executive session minutes of a hearing held under ORS 332.061 shall contain only material not excluded under ORS 332.061(2) and information will not be disclosed in accordance with ORS 332.061.

 Either the recording or minutes of Board meetings will be kept permanently.
 If written minutes are created for any meetings of the Board, any recordings will be kept for at least one year after the minutes are created.

-If an executive session is held pursuant to ORS 332.061, the following shall not be made public: the name of the minor student; the issue, including a student’s confidential records; the discussion; and each Board member’s vote on the issue.

 END OF POLICY

 Legal Reference(s):